 In order to avoid no-shows, it is important that practices understand the reasoning behind missed appointments.
 Some patients are fearful, while others are concerned with their finances.
 Some patients suffer a last-minute complication, some don’t have reliable transportation], and still others over-book their schedule or simply forget (You can read any of those old blog posts to learn more about why patients miss appointments).

 Take a look, also, at the time patients spend in your waiting area.
 Patients who arrive on time and have to wait more than a few minutes will quickly tire of that wasted time.
 It doesn’t fool them, either, to be ushered to a treatment area and have to wait there.
 Look at your office efficiency to see if it may be contributing to patients not valuing your time.
-If you want to know more about reducing wait times in your practice, read this post.

-Finally, make sure you are consistently reminding patients about upcoming appointments.
-Studies show that no-show reminders can reduce no-show by 50 percent or more.
+Finally, make sure you are consistently reminding patients about their next appointments and the process of rescheduling.
+Studies show that no-show reminders can reduce no-show by 50% or more.
 Learn more about Solutionreach appointment reminders.

-It’s worth trying different techniques to find the policy and approach that works best with your patients and your practice.
+It’s worth trying different techniques to find the no-show appointment policy and approach that works best with your patients and your practice.
 Whichever you settle on, be certain that your policy is provided in writing for your patients to sign either digitally or in person.
-By keeping an open mind and looking for alternatives better suited to your needs and the needs of your patient, you can begin bringing down the no-show numbers in your practice and building healthier relationships with your patients.
+By keeping an open mind and looking for alternatives better suited to your needs and the needs of your patients, you can begin bringing down the no-show numbers in your practice and building healthier relationships with your patients.

-For more information on preventing no-shows, read our free guide, “No Shows No More.”
+For more information on preventing no-shows, read our free guide, “Reducing No-Shows and Cancellations In Your Practice